-With the exception of disabled parking, no additional general car parking is proposed as part of the development scheme.
+The applicant states that vehicle movements are not expected to materially change.
 There are likely to be deliveries to residents and commercial properties as well as waste removal, but in an urban context the impacts will be limited.
 As such, there is not considered to be any significant effects from traffic noise.

-The proposed commercial and student accommodation use is not considered to be inherently noisy.
-Some noise may be generated from the operation of mechanical plant and building services, but plant noise emissions will be required to meet local policy requirements and British Standards.
+Supporting information states that background noise levels within the vicinity of the site are likely to decrease from the existing baseline, as the proposed uses are not associated with significant noise generation and the existing waste uses will cease operation.
+Some noise may be generated from the operation of any potential mechanical plant and building services, but plant noise emissions will be required to meet local policy requirements and British Standards.
 Adherence to these values will ensure that new and existing receptors are not adversely affected, and will ensure that there will be no significant effects.